irena-flextool/flextool/docs/how_to.md

 Short term storages also are operated less optimally in a rolling window model.
 There is a positive side to this as well, since perfect foresight linear optimization models are 'too optimal'.
 They don't reflect the forecast errors present in real life.
 So, a rolling window model might operate a bit more *realistically* than a *single_solve* model.
 A *single_solve* model can consider things happening far in the future when setting the storage level at present, even though in reality that information is not available.
 So, the total cost of a *rolling_window* model should always be higher than the total cost from a complete *single_solve* model that has perfect information.

-To set a dispatch rolling window model you need to set the object `solve` parameters:
+To set a dispatch rolling window model you need to set the entity `solve` parameters:

 - `solve_mode`: *rolling_window*
 - `rolling_jump`: Hours, the desired length of the solve interval